 (ii) to instruct any professional person to assist the Committee or its sub-committees in carrying out any of its duties or functions and

 (iii) for the purposes of carrying out a specific function or duty of the Committee or sub-committee to invite any representative of a Member not then appointed to the Committee to act as an additional member of the Committee or sub-committee.

 Subscriptions to the Association shall become payable on 6th April in each year.
 The level of subscriptions shall be set by the Committee.
-Any change in the subscription rate must be submitted in a formal proposal by the Committee and approved at an Annual General Meeting or a Special General Meeting, due notice having been given in according with Clause 8.5.
+Any change in the subscription rate amounting to an increase of more than £25.00 in any year must be submitted in a formal proposal by the Committee and approved at an Annual General Meeting or a Special General Meeting, due notice having been given in accordance with Clause 8.5.
+The Committee shall be able in its absolute discretion to increase the subscription rate by an amount not exceeding £25.00 in any year without requiring approval for that increase at an Annual General Meeting or a Special General Meeting.
 In the absence of any change in the subscription rate the rate payable in the previous year shall continue to apply.

 Membership of the Association will cease where

 a) a Member ceases to qualify for membership under Clause 3 or

 b) the Committee in its absolute discretion determines that a Member or its employees failed to observe any Code of Conduct implemented by the Association or